deargle/deargle.github.io/_posts/2020-02-06-openml-rabbithole.md

 Fortunately, this is a common problem, and therefore, there exist standardized ways of fetching data.

+Please see {% include source-link.html name='this jupyter notebook' path='/notebooks/ml_datasets_examples.ipynb' %}
+for some examples of good security-related datasets, as well as some examples of loading them.

 The rest of this post documents a rabbit hole related to datasources for a machine learning assignment using scikit-learn that I am building.
 The problems in the domain are often binomial targets, so logistic regression as a starter algorithm.